artkoder/cat-weather-new/README.md

 | `ALLOWLIST_CIDR` | – | Comma-separated CIDR ranges allowed to call `/metrics` (and `/_admin` when present).
 Requests from outside the allow-list receive `403`. |
 | `RL_ATTACH_IP_PER_MIN`<br>`RL_ATTACH_USER_PER_MIN`<br>`RL_UPLOADS_PER_MIN`<br>`RL_UPLOAD_STATUS_PER_MIN`<br>`RL_HEALTH_PER_MIN`<br>`RL_METRICS_PER_MIN` | varies | Per-minute request ceilings enforced by the in-memory token bucket.
 Pair each limit with the corresponding `*_WINDOW_SEC` variable (defaults to 60 seconds) to tune the refill window. |
 | `SUPABASE_URL`<br>`SUPABASE_KEY` (or `SUPABASE_ANON_KEY`) | – | Supabase credentials.
 When set, the bot mirrors OpenAI token usage into `rest/v1/token_usage` **and** powers the Supabase storage backend for mobile uploads via `SUPABASE_BUCKET`.
 Each request logs a `log_token_usage` entry regardless of success. |

+> ℹ️  Configure the Telegram channel for asset ingestion via the admin bot (for example `/set_weather_assets_channel`).
+The value is stored in the database (`asset_channel` table) and there is no environment variable override.

 ### External services
 - **Nominatim** – the bot queries `https://nominatim.openstreetmap.org/reverse` and rate-limits calls to one request per second.
 Set `User-Agent` friendly values in the code if you fork, and consider running your own Nominatim instance for higher throughput.